snailpt/CTNet/README.md

 ### Experimental Setup:
 The original training set was split into training and validation subsets with a ratio of 7:3.
-Data augmentation was applied to expand the training set to three times its original size.
+Data augmentation was applied to expand the training set to three times (N_AUG=3) its original size.

+Note: We observed that increasing the data augmentation factor (N_Aug in our code) leads to improved classification accuracy, but also results in a corresponding increase in training time.

 ### Performance Comparison: